Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can publish an RSS feeds page that allows your readers to subscribe only to content in specific categories, just like the larger authoritative sites do …
+You can set up a list of feeds on your site that allows your readers to subscribe only to specific content, just like large authoritative sites …

-Link a button image like the one shown below to the URL of your feed and then create a table or a list of all your category feeds on a separate page …
+All you need to do is link a button to a category feed URL and then create a table or a list of your feeds on a separate page …

-Feeds can be customized in several ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.
+You can customize your RSS in a number of ways, such as adding images to feeds, ads, etc. Some of these customizations require editing code.

-WordPress allows various feed configurations that do not require code editing skills.
-For example, the table below shows some of the kinds of custom feed formats you can use and how to structure your feeds …
+WordPress allows you to configure various feed types without code editing skills.
+Below are examples of some of the kinds of custom feed formats you can use …

-(Different Feed Formats You Can Create With WordPress RSS)
+(Different Feed Formats You Can Create Using WordPress RSS)

 • Feed Type: All Posts

-• Description: Content feed – contains your latest entries
+• Description: Content feed – Feed that contains your latest post entries

 • Example Feed: http://yourdomain.com/feed/